top 0

 When we think of respected establishments in Hong Kong that carry their age with grace, we tend to turn to The Peninsula and its almost-hundred-year history.
 It boasts several award-winning restaurants with great wine lists in its portfolio, but the hotel also accommodates gourmands looking to indulge in Chinese cuisine.

-Spring Moon is The Peninsula’s Michelin-starred Cantonese restaurant, known for serving regional favourites in their purest form—and their homemade XO sauce is especially worth mentioning.
-Based on a secret recipe built for versatile use, diners can taste it in their wok-seared lobster & scallops with XO sauce ($930) and the signature fried rice with assorted seafood, roasted goose & XO chilli sauce in a claypot ($360).
+Spring Moon is The Peninsula Hong Kong’s Michelin-starred Cantonese restaurant, known for serving regional favourites in their purest forms—and the homemade XO sauce is especially worth mentioning.
+Based on a secret recipe designed for versatile use, diners can taste the stellar condiment in the wok-seared lobster and scallop with XO sauce and the signature fried rice with assorted seafood, roasted goose, and XO chilli sauce in a claypot.

 Spring Moon (嘉麟樓), 1/F, The Peninsula Hong Kong, Salisbury Road, Tsim Sha Tsui | (+852) 2696 6760